Kentucky vs. Kansas State: Odds, spread, over/under - NCAA Tournament Second Round

 - Kentucky is 16-17-0 ATS this season.

-- So far this season, 20 out of the Kentucky Wildcats' 33 games have hit the over.
+- A total of 20 out of the Kentucky Wildcats' 33 games this season have hit the over.

-- Kansas State has put together a 21-11-1 record against the spread this year.
+- Kansas State has put together a 21-11-1 ATS record so far this year.

-- A total of 17 Kansas State Wildcats games this season have hit the over.
+- A total of 17 Kansas State Wildcats games this year have hit the over.

 Kentucky Futures Odds